-- The pupil is sent to the headteacher / Principal immediately or, in the headteacher / Principal's absence, the Lead Behaviour Co-ordinator. - They investigate the incident and decides whether it constitutes unacceptable behaviour. - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom - the Headteacher/Lead Behaviour Coordinator will determine the period the pupil will be removed from the classroom. - The Class teacher will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and invite them to discuss the incident.
+- The pupil is sent to the headteacher immediately or, in the headteacher's absence, the most senior member of staff. - The incident is then investigated and decides whether it constitutes unacceptable behaviour. - If the incident is deemed to be unacceptable behaviour, they will record the incident on CPOMS and parents will be informed - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom - the Headteacher or most senior member of staff will determine the period the pupil will be removed from the classroom - The headteacher or senior member of staff will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and invite them to discuss the incident.